mikamautnerrohde/researchproject/rp-project-manual.md

 #### Grade experimental work, presentation and final report
 The internal assessor is expected to grade all three assessment forms: the experimental work, the final presentation and the final report, using the respective grading rubrics.
 Experimental work can be difficult to assess for an internal assessor who did not supervise the student, which is why the supervisor is expected to provide the internal assessor with advice on the grading.
 See [here](#grading) for more information about grading.
 Grading includes filling in the appropriate grading rubrics on www.datanose.nl.

+#### Monitor the project
+It is good practice to monitor the project, either via occassional check-ins with the supervisor or with the student.

 ### External assessor tasks
 ##### Table 5 - Overview of external assessor tasks